 Think you can't stop hypertension, or high blood pressure?
-You might be able to if you follow the DASH diet.
+You might be able to if you follow a balanced eating pattern, such as the DASH diet.
 Dietary Approaches to Stop Hypertension (DASH) is a diet high in fruits and vegetables and low in sodium.
 By combining DASH with exercise, individuals may be able to reduce blood pressure and cardiovascular risk factors.

-Originally implemented as a dietary plan to lower blood pressure, DASH has many advantages for your health, including weight loss.
-Focusing on whole foods, this heart-healthy plan is high in fiber and low in saturated fats and sugars.
-It can be a way of eating for the whole family, and may also reduce risk of stroke, heart disease and kidney stones.
+Originally implemented as a dietary plan to lower blood pressure, DASH has many advantages for health.
+Focusing on whole foods, this heart-healthy plan is high in fiber and low in saturated fats and added sugars.
+It can be a way of eating for the whole family, and also may reduce risk of stroke, heart disease and kidney stones.

 Here's a look at the mechanics of the DASH diet and the benefits of a healthy lifestyle.

 Fruits and vegetables are natural sources of potassium which has shown to be effective in lowering blood pressure.
 Since some studies show that low levels of potassium may be related to hypertension, keeping a diet rich in plant foods can provide enough potassium to maintain adequate levels.